 Summary

 You made it!
-That was a sizable chapter: you learned about variables, scalar and compound data types, functions, comments, if expressions, and loops!
+This was a sizable chapter: you learned about variables, scalar and compound data types, functions, comments, if expressions, and loops!
 To practice with the concepts discussed in this chapter, try building programs to do the following:

 Convert temperatures between Fahrenheit and Celsius.